rackerlabs/atom-hopper/README.txt

 Config file for setting up namespaces and feeds: /etc/atomhopper

 Note: The Atom Hopper RPM is not signed so you might need to override the warning that yum issues when attempting to install the RPM file.

+Debian Installation Method

+With this method, a single dpkg command installs Atom Hopper.

+Required operating environment:
+- A supported operating system:
+        Debian 6.0
+- Oracle's 1.6 JRE must be installed before running the DEB file
+- Apache Tomcat 6 must be installed before running the DEB file

+Run from the command prompt:
+$ dpkg -i install ah-war-VERSION-INFO-HERE.deb

+After successfully completing the Debian package installation process you will have these files in the following locations:

+Atom Hopper WAR: /var/lib/tomcat6/webapps
+Atom Hopper H2 database: /opt/atomhopper
+Config file for setting up namespaces and feeds: /etc/atomhopper

 Adapter Configuration
 Order Entries (LIFO or FIFO)